 - 1 tablespoon apple cider vinegar

-- 1/2 cup (65g) almond flour, sieved (this is not the same as ground almonds, which are more coarsely ground and contain the skin)
+- 1/2 cup (65g) extra fine almond flour (this is not the same as ground almonds, being de-oiled, de-skinned and more finely ground: buy here or make your own)

 - 2 teaspoons mixed spice